 BJP's award for photographers studying or recently graduated has a stellar line-up of judges this year - but what does it take to impress them?

-Gamble says that the Breakthrough Awards are particularly interesting because it focuses on emerging artists.
+For Gamble, the Breakthrough Awards offer a window on particularly interesting project execution because of their focus on emerging artists.
 For her, the cutting edge is usually where it’s at.
 “I’ll be looking for a project that either stands out because it’s teaching me something new, or because the photographer is using photography in an exciting or innovative way,” she says.

 “I’ll be looking for work which shows both visual flair and conceptual confidence,” says Lisa Farrell.
 “For me, seeing a clear line of enquiry in someone’s work is just as important as a sophisticated visual style.
 I look forward to seeing images which provoke discussion and have a well considered and consistent visual language.”

-In other words, photographers currently studying or within five years of graduation – whether studying photography or something else – our judges are looking forward to seeing your work.
+Whether you’re currently studying – photography or something else – or within five years of graduation, our judges are looking forward to seeing your work.

 BJP’s Breakthrough Awards are generously supported by: